Colby-O/CSCI2348-Project/README.md

 ~[P-01] Add indicator for what blog we are editing, since the blogs, edits, and publish are supposed to disappear.~ <br>
 ~[P-02] Add blinking line to tell you what line you are currently editing (currently disappears after you start typing).~ <br>
 ~[P-03] Allow editing of previous words.
 Currently when you select where you want to edit, it adds that change to the last word or space you typed, instead of where you wanted to edit.~ <br>
+[P-04] Caps should only deal with capital letters, NOT special characters.
+[P-05] Tab key is missing.
+[P-06] All keys should expand,including shift, CAPS, Tab, save, cancel, etc.
+[P-07] Check if CAPS remains highlighted when in use.
+[P-08] Place holder text may be useful, for example in the wordbank when it is empty.
+[P-09] Character limit on the words in the wordbank [P-10] Ensure there are NO SCROLL BARS!
+[P-11] To prevent scrolling with the wordbank, consider making a limit for the words on one page of the wordbank, when full it adds to the next page.
+[P-12] Consider making a separate tab (like on chrome) dedicated to switching between the wordbank and the keyboard.
+(Check with instructor if this idea is valid)
+[P-13] Ensure there is a delete mode for the deleting words in the wordbank (maybe add a trash icon on the button).
+[P-14] Ensure the word bank expands downward, not sideways (if the wordbank exists on the right side of the keyboard).
+[P-15] Make sure that ONLY the shift or CAPS keys can be active at one time, and that selecting the other when one is active, does nothing.